pcyman/10xcards/.ai/prd.md

 - ID: US-001
 - Title: Create New User Account
-- Description: As a new user, I want to create an account using a username and password so that I can start using the flashcard application immediately.
+- Description: As a new user, I want to create an account using a username (email) and password so that I can start using the flashcard application immediately.
 - Acceptance Criteria:
-  - Registration form requires username and password fields
+  - Registration form requires username (email) and password fields
   - Username must be unique across all users
   - Password must meet minimum security requirements (length, complexity)
-  - No email address required for registration
   - No email verification step required
   - Upon successful registration, user is automatically logged in
   - User is redirected to main application interface after registration